 \section{Abstract}

-Quantum error correction opens the way for quantum computers to speed up relevant tasks like simulating quantum systems.
+A successful quantum error correction protocol would allow quantum computers to run algorithms without suffering from the effects of noise.
 However, fully fault-tolerant quantum error correction is too resource intensive for existing quantum computers.
-In this context we develop the $[[k+2,k,2]]$ quantum error detection code, for implementations on existing trapped-ion computers.
-Encoding $k$ logical qubits into $k+2$ physical qubits, this code presents fault-tolerant state initialisation and syndrome measurement circuits that can detect any single-qubit error.
-It provides a universal set of local and global logical rotations that, notably, have physical support on only two qubits.
+In this context we develop a quantum error detection code for implementations on existing trapped-ion computers.
+By encoding $k$ logical qubits into $k+2$ physical qubits, this code presents fault-tolerant state initialisation and syndrome measurement circuits that can detect any single-qubit error.
+It provides a universal set of local and global logical rotations that have physical support on only two qubits.
 A high-fidelity -- though non fault-tolerant -- compilation of this universal gate set is possible thanks to the two-qubit physical rotations present in trapped-ion computers with all-to-all connectivity.
 Given the particular structure of the logical operators, we nickname it the Iceberg code.
-On the 12-qubit Quantinuum H1-2 hardware we demonstrate the protection of circuits of $8$ logical qubits with up to $256$ layers, saturate the logical quantum volume of $2^8$, and show the positive effect of increasing the frequency of syndrome measurements within the circuit.
+We demonstrate the protection of circuits of 8 logical qubits with up to 256 layers, saturate the logical quantum volume of $2^8$, and show the positive effect of increasing the frequency of syndrome measurements within the circuit.
 These results illustrate the practical usefulness of the Iceberg code to protect expressive circuits on existing trapped-ion quantum computers.